OCA/stock-logistics-warehouse/stock_location_fill_state/README.rst

 Use Cases / Context
 ===================

-Stock logistic managers need to know the void stock locations in order to measure the capacity of the warehouse and be able to reorganize it if it does not fit the current replenishment coverage.
+Stock logistic managers need to know the empty stock locations in order to measure the capacity of the warehouse and be able to reorganize it if it does not fit the current replenishment coverage.